The pursuit of happiness is a universal struggle. We all want to be happy, but…

-You don’t take the time to appreciate the small things
+Not taking the time to appreciate the small things

 It’s easy to focus on life’s troubles and your own issues but you need to allow yourself the joy of stopping and appreciating the small things in life.
 Stop to smell the roses!